This web site uses the four fundamental theorems of the vector calculus,

 in conjunction with an experiment conducted with Brassica rapa,

-to prove the following five propositions:
+to prove the following five propositions, and to create a relativistic quantum biology:

 • PROPOSITION I